Aethylred/dynaguppy/README.md

 DYNAmic Git managed pUPPet, Yeah!

 Dynaguppy](dynaguppy) is a self-deploying Puppet configuration that uses [Git](git) to manage Puppet Environments by mapping them to branches from a code repository.
+There is more detail on how Dynaguppy is set up in the [internal documentation](environments/production/README.md).
 [dynaguppy]:https://github.com/Aethylred/dynaguppy
 [git]:http://git-scm.com/